Alpha-Bytes-Department/Veloo-ai/README.md

 - 🤖 AI-powered quotation generation using OpenAI GPT
 - 📄 RESTful API with comprehensive endpoints
-- 💾 SQLite database for quotation storage
+- 💾 MongoDB database for quotation storage
 - 🔍 Search and filter quotations
 - 📋 Customer-based quotation retrieval
 - 🚀 Fast and scalable with FastAPI